Sign In Register

 Is Halifax a Good Place to Live?

-Based on current data, Halifax receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include low unemployment, a low poverty rate, high health insurance coverage.
-Areas to be aware of include high obesity rates.
-Halifax stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Halifax receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, abundant sunshine, a low poverty rate, high health insurance coverage.
+Areas to be aware of include elevated crime rates, a high uninsured rate, high obesity rates.
+Halifax offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs